BIGDaTA-Lab-AI/dygiepp-multilingual-radiology/README.md

-# Information Extraction from Radiology reports based on DyGIE++
+# Information Extraction from Turkish Radiology reports based on DyGIE++

 ## Setup
 - Use python version 3.7